Reviews You Can Rely On

 Traction

-We tested the traction of every pair of shoes while running across surfaces most road-based athletes are likely to encounter.
-We ran on wet asphalt and cracked cement.
-We ran around damp tracks and across gravel driveways.
-And we noted which ones required you to change your stride to keep from slipping and which took away all worries and let you sail.
+We tested the traction of every pair of shoes while running across surfaces most road-based runners are likely to encounter.
+We ran on wet asphalt and cracked cement, around damp tracks, and across gravel driveways.
+We noted which ones require changing strides to keep from slipping, and which take away all worries and let you sail.